payu-india/CMS-Chatbot/reference/Subscriptions/payment-consent-transaction-payu-hosted.md

       <td style={{ textAlign: "left" }}>
         This parameter signifies a successful consent taken from the user by the merchant.
 This parameter must contain 1 for a successful consent.
 Without this parameter sent as 1, subscription cannot be set up.
-        <br/><strong>Notes</strong>: You can modify or cancel existing recurring payment registration as described in the following sections: <br/>- <a href="http://docs.payu.in/docs/manage-recurring-payment-for-cards">Manage Recurring Payment for Cards</a> <br/>- <a href="http://docs.payu.in/reference/api-commands-to-manage-upi-recurring-transaction">Manage UPI Recurring Transaction</a>
+        <br/><strong>Notes</strong>: You can modify or cancel existing recurring payment registration as described in the following sections: <br/>- <a href="ref:manage-recurring-payment-for-cards">Manage Recurring Payment for Cards</a> <br/>- <a href="ref:api-commands-to-manage-upi-recurring-transaction">Manage UPI Recurring Transaction</a>
       </td>

       <td style={{ textAlign: "left" }}>